baskarsekaran/poland/README.md

 Step 5: open the java file AddToCartPage.java and change the screenshot path.

-Step 6: Right and run the file AmazonSearchProdcutTest.java as a junit test and see the screenshots in the specified path in the AddToCartPage.java file.
+Step 6: Right click and run the file AmazonSearchProdcutTest.java as a junit test and see the screenshots in the specified path in the AddToCartPage.java file.

 Note: